ggonzalez94/hardhat-dao/README.md

 # How to DAO
-> This repo es based on [Patrick Collins amazing course](https://github.com/smartcontractkit/full-blockchain-solidity-course-js#lesson-17-hardhat-daos) and is all about DAOs.
+> This repo is based on [Patrick Collins amazing course](https://github.com/smartcontractkit/full-blockchain-solidity-course-js#lesson-17-hardhat-daos) and is all about DAOs.

 ## What does it do?
 > 🤝It allows you to create your own DAO and leverages on chain voting and [OpenZeppelin governance contracts](https://docs.openzeppelin.com/contracts/4.x/governance) to create, deploy and even run a proposal(which would usually be done with [Tally](https://www.withtally.com/) or other frontend for DAOs).